luvnft/thirdroom/docs/guides/unity/index.md

 The preferred workflow for lighting is baked lighting.

 If you're new to baked lighting in Unity you can read more on the process [here](https://docs.unity3d.com/2018.4/Documentation/Manual/LightMode-Baked.html).
-Third Room will include the baked lightmaps on export and place lightmap UVs on the second UV set.
-Third Room needs a few lightmap settings to be set correctly for the exported lightmap to work correctly.
+Space will include the baked lightmaps on export and place lightmap UVs on the second UV set.
+Space needs a few lightmap settings to be set correctly for the exported lightmap to work correctly.

 ### Lightmap Settings